 \section{Outlook}

 Finally, let us discuss potential future research stemming from this paper.
 In particular, we wish to highlight the existence of a Lorentzian version of the famous Toponogov Globalization Theorem (Theorem \ref{thm: Toponogov}) for lower curvature bounds.
-In the smooth Lorentzian case, this was achieved in \cite{Har82}.
-A corresponding result in the synthetic Lorentzian setting is presented in a subsequent work \cite{BHNR23}, where curvature bounds in the sense of angle comparison and Lang and Schröder's cat's cradle method \cite{LS13} are used.
-The assumptions required to make this work are not especially mild, when compared to the metric setting, where \cite{BGP92} and \cite{LS13} prove the result for complete spaces and \cite{Pet16} for non-complete geodesic spaces.
-As another approach, \cite[Definition 4.6]{BKR23} presents a Lorentzian description of (lower) curvature bounds using the so-called four point condition, see also \cite[Proposition 10.1.1]{BBI01}.
-This condition is used in Perelman's proof of the Toponogov Theorem for complete length spaces, cf.\ \cite[Section 3.4]{BGP92} (see also \cite[Theorem 10.3.1]{BBI01} for more clarification), so may also yield milder assumptions in the Lorentzian setting.
+In the smooth Lorentzian case, this was achieved by \citet*{Har82}.
+A corresponding result in the synthetic Lorentzian setting is presented in the upcoming work by \citet*{BHNR23}, where curvature bounds in the sense of angle comparison and the cat's cradle method of \citet*{LS13} are used.
+The assumptions used by \citet*[Theorem~3.6]{BHNR23} are not especially mild in comparison to the metric setting, where \citet*{BGP92} prove the Toponogov Globalisation Theorem for complete spaces and \citet*{Pet16} does so for non-complete geodesic spaces.
+In \citet*[Section~3.4]{BGP92}, the Toponogov Globalization Theorem for complete length spaces is formulated in terms of the so-called four point condition (see \citet*[Proposition 10.1.1]{BBI01}).
+An analogous condition has been presented for (lower) curvature bounds in Lorentzian pre-length spaces by \citet*[Definition 4.6]{BKR23}, which might yield an alternative way of obtaining the Lorentzian version of the Toponogov Theorem, with milder assumptions.
 Regardless, the four point condition will likely be a strong tool in the arsenal of synthetic Lorentzian geometry.

-The authors of the current work have also investigated generalizations of Theorem \ref{thm: lor meyers} which require only local curvature bounds, in the spirit of the metric Bonnet--Myers Theorem \ref{thm: meyers}.
-While direct approaches have not proven fruitful, in the metric case such a bound on the diameter of a (complete) length space can be formulated as a direct consequence of Toponogov's Theorem, hence the space having local curvature bounded below is sufficient \cite[Theorem~10.4.1]{BBI01}.
-Similarly, using the Lorentzian version of Toponogov's Globalization Theorem \cite[Theorem~3.6]{BHNR23} allows us to obtain a weakening of the curvature bound assumption \cite[Theorem~4.3]{BHNR23}.